LouisCAD/Splitties/README.md

 so the final apk is as small as possible and doesn't include stuff not used by your app.

-Let's say you're build an Android Wear app using the View DSL.
+Let's say you're build an Android Wear app using the Views DSL.
 Android Wear apps don't need AppCompat.
 Including it would be a waste of bandwidth and storage.
-The View DSL core module relies on the Android SDK but not on AppCompat, so you don't bloat your wrist app with AppCompat by using View DSL.
-However, if you are building a phone, tablet or computer Android app, there's a View DSL AppCompat split with a few extensions for you to use.
+The Views DSL core module relies on the Android SDK but not on AppCompat, so you don't bloat your wrist app with AppCompat by using Views DSL.
+However, if you are building a phone, tablet or computer Android app, there's a Views DSL AppCompat split with a few extensions for you to use.

 ## License